AnoukSmet/Naturazy/README.md

 * Easy to navigate by using the navigation menu
 * Relevant content about the property
 * Appealing visual elements
-* Easy way to contact propery
+* Easy way to contact property
-* Clear information about how to make a booking
+* Clear information about prices and policies

 <a></a>
 #### Expectations
 * When clicking on links (like social media), I expect the page to open in a seperate browser
 * I expect feedback when submitting the contact form that the form has been submitted correctly
-* I expect that the navigations works properly so that is takes me wherever I want to go
+* I expect that the navigation links work properly so that is takes me wherever I want to go
 * Clear info about location
 * Website is in line with the customer's journey